gabrielfernandeslima/gabrielfernandeslima/README.md

 ## Blockchain

+As a Blockchain enthusiast, this is one of the technologies, after quantum computing, that I'm most fascinated by.
+From the block structure to the creation of smart contracts.
+One of my favorite hobbies is creating blockchains in several different programming languages.
+Currently I have been looking for new ways of implementation, where the blockchain can be shipped, such as guarantee systems, telephone records and others.
+Study and improvement of Blockchain systems two years ago, for me it will be the payment platform of the future.

 ## Cryptocurrency

 With the arrival of the future that cryptocurrencies bring, I have experience with the development of payment systems using digital currencies.
 One of my most recent studies is about ways to invest in the digital world and in DeFi.
 With a large market on the rise, large companies are increasingly adopting payment systems through currencies and digital assets, as a Blockchain and digital currencies enthusiast, I believe that the hundred percent digital future is near.